Shaitan Singh

 Major Shaitan Singh Bhati, PVC (1 December 1924 – 18 November 1962) was an officer in the Indian Army and a posthumous recipient of the Param Vir Chakra, India's highest military decoration for valour.
-Born in Jodhpur State, Singh joined the Indian army in 1949 and by 1962 had reached the rank of major.
+Born in Jodhpur State Singh joined the Indian army in 1949 and by 1962 had reached the rank of major.
 During the Battle of Rezang La in the 1962 Sino-Indian War, he commanded a company of the 13 Kumaon Regiment against a significantly larger Chinese force in Ladakh.
-Despite being outnumbered and under heavy fire, he moved between posts to organize the defence.
+Despite being outnumbered and under heavy fire, he moved between posts to organise the defence.
 For his actions, he was awarded the Param Vir Chakra posthumously.

 Early life and education

-Shaitan Singh was born on 1 December 1924 into a Rajput family of the Bhati clan in Banasar village, Jodhpur state, Rajputana.
-His father was Lieutenant Colonel Hem Singh.
+Shaitan Singh Bhati was born on 1 December 1924 into a Rajput family of the Bhati clan in Banasar village, Jodhpur state, Rajputana.
+His father was Lieutenant Colonel Thakur Hem Singh Bhati.
 Lt.
 Col. Singh served in France with the Indian Army during World War I, and was awarded the Order of the British Empire (OBE) by the British government.

 Singh studied in the Chopasni Senior Secondary School, Jodhpur up to his matriculation.
 At school, he was known for his skills as a football player.
 After completing his schooling in 1943, Singh went to Jaswant College, and completed his graduation in 1947.

 Military career

 On 1 August 1949, he joined the Jodhpur State Forces as an officer.
-After the princely state of Jodhpur was merged into India, Singh was transferred to the Kumaon Regiment.
+After the princely state of Jodhpur was merged into India, Shaitan Singh Bhati was transferred to the Kumaon Regiment.
 He was promoted to captain on 25 November 1955, and took part in operations in Naga Hills and also in 1961 Indian annexation of Goa.
 On 11 June 1962, he was promoted to the rank of major.